Deepen Your Therapy Practice With Historical Truths…

 • Most DEI trainings provide pieces of a western-centric and white-centric puzzle.

 • Hindu Colonial Trauma course provides a holistic worldwide context spanning millennias with evidence almost never revealed by western media or academia.
-It is led by global south perspectives who get silenced in the global north.
+It is led by global south perspectives who are normally silenced in the global north.

 • No other training brings together such a holistic consolidation of information — not in the corporate DEI industry, not in the social justice movement, and not in academic departments of social studies / Indigenous studies / gender studies / religious studies / history or more.